 - Overviewing compensation and benefits (including developing a total compensation philosophy, design and implement a total rewards system, job analysis, job evaluation, job descriptions, compensation law, employee benefits, government mandated benefits and employer-sponsored benefits)

-Choose 3 of the following courses to complete the online leadership certificate program:
+Choose 3 of the following courses to complete the online human resources certificate program:

 |Course #||Course Name||Credits|